Cptmeme/ESP-Matter-Daikin-S21/README.md

 GPL v2 — see [LICENSE](../LICENSE)

-The S21 protocol implementation is derived from the [Faikin](https://github.com/revk/ESP32-Faikin) project by Adrian Kennard, which is licensed under GPL v2 — that's why this firmware is also GPL v2.
+The S21 protocol implementation is derived from the [Faikin](https://github.com/revk/ESP32-Faikin) project by RevK, which is licensed under GPL v2 — that's why this firmware is also GPL v2.
 Combined with portions of the [ESP-Matter](https://github.com/espressif/esp-matter) thermostat example by Espressif Systems (Apache 2.0, which is GPL-compatible in this direction).

 ---